mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 will stick, that's fine!

 Clearly _high impact, high likelihood_ risks are worth factoring fully into your project - can they be mitigated?
-Because they're _probably going to hurt you_.
+Because _they're probably going to hurt you, a lot, if you don't_.

 For technology-risk and difficult logic/computation problems consider prototypes and proof-of-concept (POC) work.
 Nailing your big concerns early allows you to confront the hard challenges - and if necessary adjust course before you're too